cbolz/summit-fy19/self-service-portal-with-cloudforms/lab/index.md

 1. Click on the ***Details*** tab.
 You can provide some more descriptive explanation about the service here.
 We can even use basic HTML formatting in this box.

         <h1>Simple VM</h1>
-        <p>When ordering this item, the user will be provided some simple questions to specify the hostname and memory size of the requested virtual machine.</p>
+        <p>When ordering this item, the user will be provided some simple questions to specify the hostname and memory size of the requested Virtual Machine.</p>

         <p>The VM will be deployed with <a href=http://www.redhat.com>Red Hat Enterprise Linux 7</a>.

-1. The ***Request Info*** tab of the dialog allows us to provide all the settings we want to use when provisioning a virtual machine from this Service Catalog Item.
+1. The ***Request Info*** tab of the dialog allows us to provide all the settings we want to use when provisioning a Virtual Machine from this Service Catalog Item.

     Select the template used for provisioning: